 An additional method that is being used by businesses to ensure effective communication while reopening is the use of professional interpretation services.

-JR Language can help with video remote interpreting as well as on-demand phone interpretation to provide accurate, and at the same time social distance, in an interpretation during the reopening phase.
+JR Language can help with video remote interpreting as well as on-demand phone interpretation to provide accurate interpretation during the reopening phase while maintaining social distances.

-JR Language will continue providing remote interpreters during reopening as well as after the reopening phase is complete for all clients who prefer to handle their meetings remotely as there are many benefits of remote interpreting besides the social distancing aspect.
+JR Language will continue providing remote interpreters during reopening as well as after the reopening phase is complete.
+We have found clients prefer to handle some of their meetings remotely, as there are many benefits of remote interpreting outside of the social distancing aspect.

 Another area where our translation company can help with interpretation during reopening is with our on-demand phone interpretation service.
 The service is available 365 days a year, 24 hours a day in over 150 different languages.
 The on-demand nature of the service allows consecutive interpretation to take place at the drop of a hat, making it an ideal service for helping customers while they are in your store, office, or notifying employees of last-minute updates or changes.
 Additionally, the service is HIPAA compliant and interpreters are trained and tested annually on medical terminology, making the service a great option for medical and dentist offices that are now also reopening.